kodecocodes/swift-algorithm-club/3Sum and 4Sum/README.md

   /// Returns next index with unique value.
 Works only on sorted arrays.
   ///
-  /// - Parameter index: The current `Int` index.
+  /// - Parameter index: The current index.
-  /// - Returns: The new `Int` index.
+  /// - Returns: The new index.
 Will return `nil` if new index happens to come before the `startIndex` (out of bounds) func uniqueIndex(before index: Index) -> Index? {
     return indices[..<index].reversed().first { index -> Bool in
       let nextIndex = self.index(after: index)